Ritbulau/NanoChess/README.md

 Now Doom Nano Brutality is playable on Wokwi!

+# WARNING!
+RUN NANO CHESS IN WOKWI ONLY USING THE DEBUG MODE!

 [Wokwi Nano Chess emulator link](https://wokwi.com/projects/371236223885557761)

 [Wokwi Nano Chess emulator with no sound, but with better performance link](https://wokwi.com/projects/371330181778109441)